Guardians vs. Yankees Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has recorded 32 hits with four doubles, a triple and 19 walks.
-He has driven in 11 runs with six stolen bases.
+- Steven Kwan has 32 hits with four doubles, a triple and 20 walks.
+He has driven in 11 runs with seven stolen bases.

 Kwan Recent Games